Our mission is to raise awareness of seniors' issues to build a healthy community of seniors living in British Columbia.

-Constitution: The Constitution and Bylaws are updated to comply with the BC Societies Act by 2018.
-They will be voted on at the AGM in March 2018, to be sent to the Registrar in Victoria.
-A copy of the Constitution and Bylaws is available on our website.
+Constitution: The Constitution and Bylaws were updated to comply with the BC Societies Act in 2018.
+A copy of the Constitution and Bylaws is available by contacting our President.

 Recognizing Seniors: The facilitators are all seniors themselves, hence our motto "Seniors Helping Seniors"; they are the backbone of the Institute.
 They freely give their time and efforts to make presentations at the level of the audience, involving them in the discussions, and referring participants to their own medical or legal practitioner for services if required.
 They do not offer individual advice.